Sorry. This form is no longer available.

 Lotame is the DMP for Maximum Audience Impact—helping publishers, marketers and agencies maximize the way they collect, unify, protect, and activate audience data.
 Leveraging the industry’s most robust audience management engine, they’re able to intelligently monetize data, create premium properties, target more efficiently, and drive higher campaign performance and revenue.
 We’re dedicated to constant innovation, and helping our clients take full advantage of big data.
 Together, we’re doing things that others haven’t thought of yet.
 To learn more, visit lotame.com.

 Ad-ID is the industry standard for identifying advertising assets across all media platforms.
-The metadata system is a central, secure source for the industry’s asset identification information and ensures that all assets are delivered correctly to media and consumers.
-Ad-ID was developed in 2003 to help the advertising industry and its supply chain become more efficient in terms of asset management, error avoidance, reduction, resolution, measurement, and accounting.
-Ad-ID is a joint venture of the American Association of Advertising Agencies (4A’s) and the Association of National Advertisers (ANA) and serves more than 1,700 advertisers of all sizes and most advertising agencies in the United States.
+The Web-based system is a central, secure source for the industry’s asset identification information and ensures that all assets are delivered correctly to media and consumers.
+Ad-ID is a joint venture of the American Association of Advertising Agencies (4A’s) and the Association of National Advertisers (ANA) and serves more than 3,000 advertisers of all sizes and most advertising agencies in the United States.
 For more information visit Ad-ID.org or follow Ad-ID on Twitter: @Adidentify.